kreier/ml/README.md

 | RTX3060 Ti   |  4864 | 8.6 | i7-8700     | Ampere (2020)  |    8 |
 | RTX3070 Ti   |  6144 | 8.6 | i3-10100    | Ampere (2020)  |    8 |

 Only __two__ of 8 are supported by the Triton GPU compiler.
 How about a newer GPU?
-At least I can use the T4 in Google's collaboratory for free.
-The training taikes one hour.
+At least I can use the T4 in Google's colaboratory for free.
+The training takes one hour.
 And you get two hours for free.
 Ollama only needs CUDA Compute Capability 5.0 and can therefore run on 5 of my graphic cards.
 Plus the RX 6600 with ROCm and a hack.

 ### Triton Compatibility (supported hardware):